hanami/assets/README.md

 **Please remember that sources are recursively looked up in order of declaration.**

-If in the example above we had a `jquery.js` under `app/assets/javascripts/**/*.js` that file would be copied into the destination folder instead of the one under `vendor/jquery`.
+If in the example above we had a `jquery.js` under `app/assets/javascripts/**/*.js` that file would be copied into the public directory instead of the one under `vendor/jquery`.
 The reason is because we declared `app/assets/javascripts` first.

 #### Preprocessors